smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 5 - The Weight of Chains.md

 Daedalus rewrapped the bird carefully, returning it to the locked drawer.
 When he turned back, Sisyphus was already at the drafting table, studying the blueprints by lamplight.

 The work would continue.

-But whose work it would be - that remained to be seen.